mwrowan89/Trailer-Loading-Coding/README.md

 Use any general-purpose programming language; you may not use libraries outside of the core language.
 Do not distribute this problem and do not publish the soluƟon.
 You have one week to complete this task.
 We will not offer addiƟonal informaƟon outside of this problem statement.

+# Constraints:
+ x-axis is a 1-character string corresponding to an integer >= 0 and <= 9.
+The x-axis is the leŌmost part of the piece.
+ shape is one upper case character in the set below
+ entries are two characters delimited by a comma
+ input length is 1 to 500 entries long
+ the cargo will not overfill the trailer
+ the input is always well formaƩed
+ the x-axis porƟon of the pieces always fit into the width of the trailer